FabiDev-Code/.github/profile/README.md

   <h2>Want to Help out?</h2>
   If you want to help out FabiDevs development you can always contribute by making pull requests, opening issues, joining our discord and being part of our community!<br>
-  In case you are interested in funding some of our projects or generally support us, you can do so on <a href="https://ko-fi.com/fabiothefox">Ko-fi</a> or <a href="https://www.patreon.com/fabiogaming">Patreon</a>
+  In case you are interested in funding some of our projects or generally support us, you can do so on <a href="https://ko-fi.com/fabiothefox">Ko-fi</a>.
   <h3>Important Note</h3>
   All of FabiDev's Social Media (YouTube, Twitch) are primarily produced and uploaded in German